Continuous Patrolling Games: Solving the Game for Trees

-Note that when $\alpha \leq g^*$ we have $\lambda(E) = l \alpha/2$, and the result of Theorem~\ref{thm:R-patrolling} becomes the same as the result of Corollary~ \ref{cor:trees}.
+Note that when $\alpha \leq g^*$ we have $\lambda(E) = l \alpha/2$, and the result of Lemma~\ref{thm:R-patrolling} becomes the same as the result of Corollary~\ref{cor:trees}.
 In that case, the patrolling strategy $S_2^{\alpha}$ gives the same lower bound as an $E$-patrolling strategy.